What is the difference between an approximate and MCS compliant heat loss survey?

 - Ventilation losses due to planned air exchange or leaks

-What is the difference between heating load calculation and actual energy consumption?
+What is the difference between heat loss survey and actual energy consumption?

-The heat load calculation indicates the theoretically required heating output so that the building remains constantly warm.
+The heat loss survey indicates the theoretically required heating output so that the building remains constantly warm.
 It is based on maximum heat losses under extreme conditions.
 The actual energy consumption, on the other hand, depends on the behavior of residents, the use of space and external factors such as solar radiation.

-The heat load calculation is carried out by specialized specialists.
+The heat loss survey is carried out by specialized specialists.
 They have the necessary knowledge and the appropriate software to implement the calculation precisely and in accordance with standards.

-- energy consultant Calculate the heat load often as part of state-sponsored renovation measures.
-They not only prepare the heat load calculation, but also check the energy quality of the building and draw up renovation plans.
+- energy consultant Calculate the heat loss often as part of state-sponsored renovation measures.
+They not only prepare the heat loss survey, but also check the energy quality of the building and draw up renovation plans.
 They also advise on suitable funding options for energy measures and assist with the application process.

-- For larger projects, take over Planning offices or TGA planners (Technical building equipment) the heat load calculation.
+- For larger projects, take over Planning offices or TGA planners (Technical building equipment) the heat loss survey.
 They take into account the complex requirements of the building and develop holistic concepts for heating and building technology.

-Optimize your heating planning with a DIN-compliant heat load calculation!
+Optimize your heating planning with a DIN-compliant heat loss survey!
 Take advantage of this opportunity and book a free demo.
 Convince yourself of the benefits without obligation and experience how easy and efficient our calculation tools make your work easier.